aramboyajyan/drupal7-boilerplate/README.md

 ### Why this module isn't on Drupal.org?

 This module does nothing on its own.
-It is opinionated and might not be suitable for anyone.
+It is opinionated and might not be suitable for everyone.
 However, if there is enough interest, it can be turned into a full module, hosted on Drupal.org.

 <hr>